 Everyone experiences nootropics (and substances in general) in their own unique way.
 Sometimes, taking more of the same compound won’t bring you any benefits.
 But combining something else with it may boost different neurotransmitters and get you the exact effect you seek.

 There are several pre-fabricated stacks which can give you an excellent nootropic experience that is very similar to Adderall.
-And there are also some DIY ones which you can throw together yourself.
+There are also some DIY ones which you can throw together yourself.

-Alpha Brain is a very popular pre-made nootropic stack made up of several, well-balanced ingredients (including alpha GPC, Bacopa Monnieri, Cat’s claw extract, Huperzia Serrata, L-tyrosine, L-theanine, oat extract, phosphatidylserine, pterostilbene and vitamin B6).
+Alpha Brain is another very commonly used pre-made nootropic product.
+It is made up of several well-balanced ingredients including alpha GPC, Bacopa Monnieri, Cat’s claw extract, Huperzia Serrata, L-tyrosine, L-theanine, oat extract, phosphatidylserine, pterostilbene, and vitamin B6.

 Vinpocetine, alpha GPC, and Huperzia Serrata specifically act synergistically to improve cholinergic function.
 Though this takes places regardless if you’re deficient in choline or not, for those of us that are, using Alpha Brain will be much more noticeable.

-The effects you can expect include improved memory recall and retention, as well as enhanced mood and motivation levels very similar to what Adderall produces.
-With Alpha Brain, you also get a greater sense of calm and clear focus.
+The effects you can expect include improved memory recall and retention, clear focus, as well as enhanced mood and motivation levels very similar to what Adderall produces.

 Optimind is a non-prescription 100% natural dietary supplement.
 It was once known as “Alleradd,” before the company manufacturing it rebranded the product.
 Optimind’s list of ingredients includes alpha lipoic acid, Bacopa Monnieri, caffeine, GABA, Huperzine Serrata, L-tyrosine, phosphatidylserine, sulbutiamine, taurine, vinpocetine, vitamin B-12 and vitamin D-3.